There are many reasons you might want to merge photos in Adobe Photoshop.

 Step Two – Open a Photo

 Open the first of your two photos.
 If your main subject is a different size in each photo, open the image where your subject is smallest.
 This way you can resize your second photo down, rather than upscaling it.
 Sizing down will not result in noticeable quality loose whereas scaling up may do.

 Click the padlock icon on the right side of the layer in the Layers Menu to unlock the background layer.

 Step Three – Open Your Second Photo

-Then, from your computer’s filing system, drag and drop the second photo on top of the first.
+Then, from your computer’s filing system, click and drag the second photo on top of the first and align them.